Chart Color Schemes

 Population growth drivers in Sale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusting with weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, the suburb of Sale is forecasted to have a significant population increase in Australia's non-metropolitan top quartile.
-By 2041, it is expected to expand by 3,203 persons, reflecting an overall increase of 16.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of Australia's non-metropolitan areas is forecast for the suburb of Sale, with an expected expansion by 3,068 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 21.0% in total over the 16 years.

 Frequently Asked Questions - Population